S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 5. **Act accordingly**.
 6. **Regularly review outcomes** and adapt your approach if necessary, based on what you learn.

-Rolekeepers and teams will have to figure out how to integrate these steps into their daily work processes [to ensure they deliver value incrementally](section:deliver-value-incrementally).
+Role keepers and teams will have to figure out how to integrate these steps into their daily work processes [to ensure they deliver value incrementally](section:deliver-value-incrementally).

 Following these steps ensures that: